feelsuegood/cacao-html-css/README.md

 - Semantic HTML structure
 - Modular CSS architecture

-## ⚠️ Disclaimer
-This project is for EDUCATIONAL PURPOSES only.
-All rights for the original design and concept belong to Kakao Corporation.
-This clone is created to demonstrate HTML and CSS skills and is not intended for commercial use.

 ##  📚 Learning Outcomes
 - Advanced CSS styling techniques
 - Responsive design implementation